microsoft/vstest-docs/RFCs/0001-Test-Platform-Architecture.md

 ![Discovery Protocol](Images/vstest.console-discovery.png)

-1. After launching the test host process as detailed above the runner sends a TestDiscovery.Initialize message with the full path to extension assemblies as an `IEnumerable<string>`.
+1. After launching the test host process as detailed above, the runner sends a TestDiscovery.Initialize message with the full path to extension assemblies as an `IEnumerable<string>`.
 The test host then uses this to load the extensions before hand.
 This is an optional step and will not be sent if there are no additional extensions but the default.
 2. The runner then sends a TestDiscovery.Start message with a [DiscoveryPayload](https://github.com/Microsoft/vstest/blob/master/src/Microsoft.TestPlatform.ObjectModel/Client/DiscoveryCriteria.cs) which contains the test containers and the session level settings.
 3. The TestPlatform.Engine component in test host process invokes the loaded adapters with these containers to discover tests.
 4. When the adapter finds a test it notifies the TestPlatform.Engine which caches these test cases.